wandb/weave/docs/docs/guides/evaluation/scorers.md

 You can override the `summarize` method on the `Scorer` class and provide your own way of computing the final scores.
 The `summarize` function expects:

+- A single parameter `score_rows`: This is a list of dictionaries, where each dictionary contains the scores returned by the `score` method for a single row of your dataset.
+- It should return a dictionary containing the summarized scores.

 **Why this is useful?**

 When you need to score all rows before deciding on the final value of the score for the dataset.